Kiragroh/RT-ILS/README.md

 Set-ExecutionPolicy RemoteSigned
 Confirm the prompt with A.
 6. Database Initialization
-o	Optional: A small sample database with test entries is available. o	To initialize a new database, run: node ./src/db/initializeDatabase.js o	To test database connectivity and query some sample data: node ./src/db/testDatabase.js
+-	Optional: A small sample database with test entries is available.
+-	To initialize a new database, run: node ./src/db/initializeDatabase.js
+-	To test database connectivity and query some sample data: node ./src/db/testDatabase.js
 7. Add or change the admin user credentials in settings.json.
 8. Start the Application